Texas P&C Insurance Exam: The Complete 2026 Study Guide

 The Texas Property & Casualty (P&C) Insurance License Exam is a state-required test administered by Pearson VUE that you must pass to sell property and casualty insurance in Texas.
 The exam follows Content Outline #124401 and covers 8 major topic areas.

-The exam consists of 150 multiple-choice questions and you have 2 hours and 30 minutes to complete it.
-You need a score of 70% or higher to pass.
-The exam fee is $55, and you can take it at any Pearson VUE testing center in Texas.
+The exam consists of 145 multiple-choice questions — 130 are scored and 15 are unscored pretest items mixed in invisibly.
+You have 2 hours and 30 minutes to complete it and need a score of 70% or higher on the scored questions to pass.
+Since you cannot tell which 15 are pretest, aim for at least 102 correct out of 145 to safely clear the threshold.
+The exam is administered at any Pearson VUE testing center in Texas.

 Before you can sit for the exam, you must complete a 40-hour pre-licensing course from a Texas Department of Insurance (TDI)-approved provider.
 LanePrep is supplementary exam prep — it helps you study and retain the material, but it does not replace the required pre-licensing hours.